flipkart-incubator/BlueShift/README.md

 ## **Prerequisites**

 - Hadoop cluster running version 1.0 or higher
-- Statestore, Relational database like mysql, derby etc...
+- Statestore, Relational database like mysql or derby etc... if Statestore is DB. for HDFS Statestore no db is required.

 ## **BlueShift Configuration**